Towards Spatially Consistent Image Generation: On Incorporating Intrinsic Scene Properties into Diffusion Models

 \section{Experiments}

 Here, we investigate the effectiveness of intrinsics with \model{} for generating natural and spatially consistent images.
 Experimental details are provided in \cref{appendix:exp-details}.

 \paragraph{Metrics.} Our goal is to alleviate spatial inconsistencies by accurately reflecting the underlying scene while maintaining the quality and capability of the base model.
+However, precisely quantifying spatial inconsistency is inherently challenging, as ground-truth structural annotations do not exist for synthesized images.
 For this, we first utilize metrics based on human preference prediction, including ImageReward (IR)~\cite{imagereward} and Human Preference Score (HPSv2)~\cite{hpsv2}.
 To further assess the improvement in spatial inconsistency, we evaluate AI preference using GPT-4o, asking \textit{which image better reflects the actual physical scene} between the base model and ours.
 Finally, to evaluate whether our method maintains the capability of the base diffusion model, we employ conventional CMMD~\cite{cmmd} and CLIP score~\cite{clipscore} to measure fidelity and text alignment, respectively.
 We measure the distribution discrepancy for CMMD in \cref{subsec:exp_general} by comparing with images from the base model, as real images are not available in this setting.
 This allows us to assess how well each method preserves the base model’s quality, rather than indicating improvements over it.

 \paragraph{Baselines.} We employ Stable Diffusion 2.1 (SD2.1) as a pre-trained base model~\cite{ldm}.
 Comparison of its configuration with ours in terms of model size, inference time, and memory usage is in \cref{table:config}.
 For baselines, we first implement LDM3D~\cite{ldm3d} based on SD2.1, training a VAE to encode both images and depth into the existing latent space, and then fine-tune UNet.
 We also extend this method with four intrinsics that we use, denoted as LDM3D+.
 We also consider a naive method that adds extra CNN channels for intrinsics to the UNet and fine-tunes it (+CNN), and a variant that injects intrinsic features via spatial addition using the ControlNet architecture (+SpatialAdd).
 To compare with a two-stage generation approach, we first generate single or multiple intrinsics from text using our intrinsic LDM trained without images, and then use them to condition image generation via ControlNet, denoted as ControlNet-(Intrinsic).
 Finally, we evaluate base models with doubled sampling steps (denoted as $\times 2$).